rosostolato/akita-ng-odata-service/projects/akita-ng-odata-service/README.md

 }
 ```

-For futher informations, please visit [odata-fluent-query](https://github.com/rosostolato/odata-fluent-query) github page.
+For further informations, please visit [odata-fluent-query](https://github.com/rosostolato/odata-fluent-query) github page.

 ## Functions and Actions

 In OData, actions and functions are a way to add server-side behaviors that are not easily defined as CRUD operations on entities. `ODataEntityService` exposes `function` and `action` methods to be customized by your service.

-If you configured correctly functions and actions on your backend, you will have something like this:
+If you configured correctly functions and actions on your backend, you will be able to implement custom calls on your service:

 ```ts
 import { Injectable } from '@angular/core';